 Beef heart meatballs have been my number one beef heart recipe for years.
 It’s the ultimate in ease, taste, and aesthetic.
 These meatballs are undoubtedly one of my family’s favorite organ meat recipes that we actually want to eat.
 They are a great option for those interested in zero-fiber carnivore diet recipes too!

 Meatballs are a great recipe for family-friendly meal prep on a keto diet.
-The familiar appearance is always welcome at the table and they are delicious by themselves or served on a bed of cauliflower rice with avocado and a low-carb dipping sauce on the side.
+The familiar appearance is always welcome at the table and they are delicious by themselves or served on a bed of cauliflower rice or with cauliflower mash on the side.